pharmavillage/documentation/content/commands/acl-users/index.md

 since: 6.0.0
 summary: Lists all ACL users.
 syntax_fmt: ACL USERS
-syntax_str: ''
+syntax_str: ""
 title: ACL USERS
 ---

-The command shows a list of all the usernames of the currently configured users in the Redis ACL system.
+The command shows a list of all the usernames of the currently configured users in the Pharmavillage ACL system.

 ## Examples